 This simple living room has a dark gray sectional sofa facing a matching dark gray wall that supports the wall-mounted TV and its sound system.
 These gray elements stand out against the bare wooden ceiling that matches the bare wooden wainscoting with a textured scales design on it.

 Even though this kitchen has black metal walls, it still managed to be bright and airy thanks to its large glass windows that feature the beautiful green landscape outside for that relaxing cooking experience on the black kitchen island that has a stainless steel countertop.

 The long rectangular wooden table stands out against the rest of the dining room that has cheerful yellow metal walls adorned with large glass windows that have contrasting black frames.
 These match the black wooden chairs that surround the table.

-The concrete flooring that is covered with a black area rug matches with the upper layer of the gray concrete walls.
+The concrete flooring that is covered with a black area rug matches the upper layer of the gray concrete walls.
 The lower half of it is dominated by light wooden structures like the headboard and the floating cabinet on the adjacent wall.

-This modern industrial-style bathroom has gray flooring tiles that complement the black wall with a frosted glass window on the far end that matches with the countertop of the two-sink vanity with matching black fixtures.
+This modern industrial-style bathroom has gray flooring tiles that complement the black wall with a frosted glass window on the far end that matches the countertop of the two-sink vanity with matching black fixtures.

-This simple Industrial-style entry hall has a gray patterned area rug on its off white flooring.
+This simple Industrial-style entry hall has a gray patterned area rug on its off-white flooring.
 This is brightened by the delightful yellow hue of the walls made of metal and the wall-mounted lamps attached to it over three small built-in concrete stools.

 What is Industrial Home Decor?